-One of the newest additions is DaTscan (Ioflupane) scan for evaluation and differentiation of essential tremor from tremor due to PS (idiopathic Parkinson's disease, multiple system atrophy and progressive supranuclear palsy).
-We also provide studies for evaluation of differential renal function, renovascular disease, and UPJ obstruction, red cell mass for polycythemia vera, portal hypertension, gastrointestinal bleed localization, lung scan for differential lung function and pulmonary embolism, as well as tumor staging.
-Alzheimer dementia evaluation, and seizure focus localization using PET/CT scan are available.
+New additions include DaTscan (Ioflupane) scan for evaluation and differentiation of essential tremor from tremor due to PS (idiopathic Parkinson's disease, multiple system atrophy and progressive supranuclear palsy), Amyvid scans for suspected Alzheimer patients, Ra-223 therapy for bone pain palliation introduced in July 2013 as the first center to give this treatment in the state of Connecticut.
+We also provide studies for evaluation of differential renal function, renovascular disease, and UPJ obstruction, portal hypertension, gastrointestinal bleed localization, lung scan for differential lung function and pulmonary embolism, as well as tumor staging. and seizure focus localization using PET/CT scan.
 In terms of therapeutic treatments, we provide radioimmunotherapies, bone pain palliation, as well as radioiodine treatments for thyroid carcinoma patients.

 The research mission of the Nuclear Medicine Division is realized through the formation of the Yale University Positron Emission Tomography Center (PET Center).
 The PET Center is being used to advance the interests of Yale clinicians, scientists and students in molecular imaging.
 The only focus of the PET Center is to conduct scientific research in human subjects and experimental animals.
-Currently, there is a high-resolution brain PET scanner (Siemens HRRT), a whole body PET scanner, and a micro PET scanner in operation.
-An addition of a PET/CT scanner is in the works.
+A new Siemens whole body PET/CT scanner with 128 slices CT has been added to the PET center for oncology and other research projects.
+There is a high-resolution brain PET scanner (Siemens HRRT), a whole body PET scanner, and a micro PET scanner in operation.

 It is anticipated that the PET Center will develop interdepartmental scientific collaborations within the School of Medicine but also creates ties to basic science departments in the wider Yale University community in order to advance basic scientific research and participate in the education of doctoral and postdoctoral trainees.